 Winnipeg is famous all over Canada for its spectacular Christmas lights.
 The city offers dozens of holiday-themed events—children’s parties, carols, performances, and holiday concerts.
 Many Christmas happenings are adorned with magical light displays making cold Manitoba winters a bit warmer.

-Arctic Glacier Winter Park at The Forks (late November–mid-March)
+Arctic Glacier Winter Park at The Forks (December–February; on hold)

 Arctic Glacier Winter Park at The Forks marks the holiday season with festive illumination that lights up the main walkaway.
-Visitors of the park can enjoy fun winter activities like skating on the one-kilometre on-land skating trail, illuminated with twinkling lights, go tobogganing downhill, play Crokicurl, and take stunning photos under the illuminated archway.
+Visitors of the park can enjoy fun winter activities like skating on the one-kilometer Manitoba 150 Trails, illuminated with twinkling lights, then go tobogganing downhill, play Crokicurl, and take stunning photos under the illuminated archway.
 The Forks also offers traditional entertainment such as horse-drawn wagon rides, Indigenous storytelling, bannock making in teepees, snow sculpting, and ice carving.
 The illuminated Canopy Skating Rink becomes a dance floor on ice with DJs spinning popular tunes while visitors spin around the ice.
-Once temperature drops, the Red River Mutual Trail on the river becomes available for skating.
+Once the temperature drops, the Red River Mutual Trail on the river becomes available for skating.
 Don't forget to try your hand in Crokicurl, the ice game that combines curling and the board game crokinole.

-Assiniboine Park Zoo Lights Festival (November–January, dates TBA)
+Assiniboine Park Zoo Lights Festival (December–January; on hold)

 Zoo Lights Festival at Assiniboine Park in Winnipeg is more than just pretty illuminations.
 The festival features thousands of light installations creating the magical Polar Town with many fun activities.
 There are interactive experiences, a Third + Bird market, warm beverages and food, as well as other entertainment.
 Warm-up at the Town Hall near the Zoo entrance and the Tundra Grill.
 Sip a cup of warm cocoa by a fire pit throughout the zoo and roast your own s’mores.

-Lights of the North Christmas, Hudson's Bay (December–January, dates TBA)
+Lights of the North Christmas, Hudson's Bay (December–January; on hold)